eerieA/ndl-view/README.md

 - `cd frontend` then `ng serve` for frontend.

-- `cd api` then `npm run dev` for backend.
+- `cd backend` then `npm run dev` for backend.
 This uses Nodemon for hot reloading.

 ## Tools and scripts